dorogoy/zipline-mcp/README.md

 1. Store API tokens in environment variables, not in config files
 2. Use HTTPS for all connections to Zipline servers
-3. Restrict token permissions to only required scopes

 #### Troubleshooting Common Issues